lsawicki-cdv/course-iot-cloud-computing/3-iaas-scale-set/readme.md

 ### Azure Virtual Machine Scale Set task

+**Important**: Before starting, check your Azure subscription's [Policy assignments](https://portal.azure.com/#view/Microsoft_Azure_Policy/PolicyMenuBlade.MenuView/~/Assignments) to verify which regions you can deploy resources to.
+While this guide uses **UK South** as the default region, your subscription may be limited to specific regions (typically 5 allowed regions).
+Use one of your allowed regions instead.

 1. Open the Azure Cloud Shell (Bash)
 2. Issue the following commands in **the Azure Cloud Shell (Bash)**
    1. Set the terminal environmental variables